AMC AMX III: Engine

-According to one source, the first prototype was also used on a trial basis in autumn 1969, with a BMW eight-cylinder engine from the M09 series (which was still under development) equipped and tested in Italy.
-The 4.5-liter (4,500 cc), which produces around 240 hp according to DIN 70020, is said to have been discussed at times as an alternative powerplant for the European version of the AMX/3.
+The first prototype was also used on a trial basis during autumn of 1969, with a BMW eight-cylinder engine from the M09 series (which was still under development) equipped and tested in Italy.
+The 4.5-liter engine, with around 240 hp according to DIN 70020, was mentioned as an alternative engine for the prospective European version of the AMX/3.

 Gearbox

-In most vehicles, the power transmission is provided by a gearbox made by Oto Melara, a subsidiary of the Italian state-owned IRI, which is primarily active in the armament sector.
+Most of the AMX/3 have a transmission made by Oto Melara, a subsidiary of the Italian state-owned IRI, which is primarily active in the armament sector.
 It has four gears that can be shifted manually and is united with the differential in one housing.
-At least one car has a manual five-speed transmission from ZF fitted instead.
-It is unclear why all cars were not equipped with the ZF transmission; the accounts in the documentation on the AMX/3 differ widely on this point.
-Some sources suggest that the ZF transmission was too expensive, others claim it could not have withstood the high torque of the AMC engine.
-Still others feel the ZF design did not fit well within the AMX/3's tight frame.
+One car has a manual five-speed transmission from ZF fitted instead.

 Driving performance

 The development of the AMX/3 was based on the management's target that the car had to reach a top speed of at least 160 mph.
 The first prototype did not meet these requirements.
-With the original shape, the car had too much lift, so that it lifted at the front at high speeds.
-Initially, only 145 mph was achieved as top speed, although the engine had reserves for higher performance.
+With the original shape, the car had too much lift, and at high speeds, it raised the front of the car.
+Initially, only 145 mph was achieved as the top speed, although the engine had ample power for higher performance.
 Three months later, Giotto Bizzarrini and the racing driver Antonio Nieri tried out different front spoilers during test drives with the second prototype.
-With them, the second AMX/3 reached a top speed of 170 mph at the Autodromo Nazionale Monza.
-This almost equalled that of a Ferrari 365 GTB/4 "Daytona".
+With the spoilers, the second AMX/3 reached a top speed of 170 mph at the Autodromo Nazionale Monza.
 Nieri's fastest lap time in the AMX/3 was 1:56 min at Monza.
 The car thus equaled the values achieved a few years earlier by a Bizzarrini GT 5300.